dralois/Mod-City/README.md

 # Overview
-The project _name_, created for _reason_.
+The game "Mod City", created for the "SGJ SS 20" game jam.

-This is a small description.
+This is a cyberpunk 2D platformer featuring modding as a game mechanic.

-To find out more, please visit the provided project link.
+To find out more, please visit the itch.io project.